NoRedInk/live_fixtures/README.md

    one yml file for each db table.
 Do *not* call export_fixtures multiple times for the same db table - that will overwrite the file each time!

+3. You can optionally call #set_export_options, passing {show_progress: false}
+   if you'd like to disable the progress bar.

-3. For advanced usage, read the sections about Additional Attributes, References, and Templates.
+4. For advanced usage, read the sections about Additional Attributes, References, and Templates.

 ### Importing